quark-engine/quark-engine/docs/source/quark_script.rst

 Quark Script CWE-312.py
 ========================

-Let's use above APIs to show how Quark script find this vulnerability.
+Let's use the above APIs to show how the Quark script finds this vulnerability.

 First, we designed a `Frida <https://frida.re>`_ script ``agent.js`` to hook the target method and get the arguments when the target method is called.
 Then we hook the method ``putString`` to catch its arguments.
 Finally, we use `Ciphey <https://github.com/Ciphey/Ciphey>`_  to check if the arguments are encrypted.